JonRojas/intro_to_html_css/readme.md

   - Know which content goes in the head
   - know which content goes in the body
 - Explain how CSS is used for styling
-- utilize common HTML tags/elements
+- Utilize common HTML tags/elements
-- understand how selectors work in css
+- Explain how selectors work in css
-- utilize common css properties
+- Utilize common css properties

 ## Let's get to know each other!()
 - Introduce yourself!